-The bachelor degree must be passed.
-Basic knowledge of mathematics and science education (for SDU students this include NAT501 and NAT502).
+Prerequisites: The bachelor's degree must have been passed.
+Basic knowledge of mathematics and science education.

 Associate Professor Chunfang Zhou and Assistant Professor Dorte Moeskær Larsen, both from the Department of Mathematics and Computer Science